dy0gu/Playgroundey/README.md

 <br>

 <p align="center">
   Playgroundey is a sandbox/template type app, a place where you can find experiments and ideas.
 You will always encounter a fully functional app in this repository, but there is no guarantee that it will be a very complete or complex one.
-The latest stable commit is usually [live](https://playgroundey.web.app) as a web version.
+The latest stable commit is usually kept <a href="https://playgroundey.web.app">live</a> and updated as a web version.
 </p>
 <br>